openconfig/gnoi/healthz/index.md

   // Status of this component.
   Status status = 3;

-  // Id is the event id (timestamp in nanos) uint64 id = 6;

-  // Acknowledged is set when a caller has processed the event. bool acknowledged = 7;

-  // Expires is the timestamp in nanos when the system will clean up the artifact. uint64 expires = 8;

   // Opaque data for how the healthcheck is implemented.
 This can be any proto
   // defined by the vendor.
 This could be the equivalent to outputs like
   // "show tech" or core files or any other diagnostic data.